Get instant quote

 What is metal 3D printing?
 The differences between SLM and DMLS

-The differences between SLM and DMLS come down to the fundamentals of the particle bonding process (and also patents): SLM uses metal powders with a single melting temperature and fully melts the particles, while in DMLS the powder is composed of materials with variable melting points that fuse on a molecular level at elevated temperatures.
+The differences between SLM and DMLS relate to how particles bond.
+SLM uses metal powders with a single melting temperature and fully melts the particles.
+DMLS uses powders composed of materials with different melting points that fuse at elevated temperatures on a molecular level.
+In practice, SLM typically produces parts from a single metal, while DMLS produces parts from metal alloys.

 The SLM and DMLS metal 3D printing process